top of page

 Edna Murdoch has said "Who you are is how you coach/supervise".
 Yet 'Who I am' is a narrative we create and can alter; and it may be useful to do that.
 But to effect deeper change, I find it more helpful to focus on the coach's felt experience of 'How I am', and how that translates into observable behaviour*.

-This model, which applies irrespective of the particular approach, tools and techniques you may use, draws on the energy of the co-vision relationship to stimulate growth by using the mind's capacity for surprise to develop more effective ways of thinking and behaving and turn them into embodied habits**.
+This model, which applies irrespective of the particular approach, tools and techniques you may use, draws on the energy of the co-vision relationship to stimulate growth by using the mind's capacity for surprise to develop more empowering beliefs, leading to more effective ways of thinking and behaving**.

-The effectiveness of the model depends on working directly with the brain's remarkable capacity to adapt - its neuroplasticity.
+The effectiveness of the model depends on working directly with our remarkable capacity to adapt because of the brain's neuroplasticity.
 To do this takes commitment and determination.
 The elements are:

-1. (Re-) Establish Relationship: To come together as equals in an open-hearted learning partnership with a clear aim and agreed professional boundaries (see Power page); and at each meeting, to reconnect to each other's mood and feelings and re-establish a 'safe haven' and a 'secure base' (see Attachment page).
+1. Attunement: To come together as equals in an open-hearted learning partnership with a clear aim and agreed professional boundaries (see Power page); and at each meeting, to reconnect to each other's mood and feelings and re-establish a 'safe haven' and a 'secure base' (see Attachment page).

-2. (Re-) Engage Purpose: How do you want to grow as a coach?
+2. Purpose: How do you want to grow as a coach or supervisor?
 How does that align with your life purposes?
 Your answers will give direction and meaning to our work.

-3. Joint Inquiry into issues arising from your experience of and reflections on your work with a specific client: What was unexpected, took you by surprise?
+3. Inquiry into issues and dilemmas arising from your experience of, and reflections on, your client work.
+What was unexpected, took you by surprise?
 How did that make you feel?
 What did you think and do or not do?
 How did the client respond?

-7. Practice & Embody: To repeat and further refine the desired behaviour consistently until the associated neural connections are fully established and it becomes a habit.
+7. Embody: To reinforce the new belief through repeated small behavioural successes until the associated neural connections are fully established and it becomes a habit.

-8. Integrate: To integrate the newly-embodied habit into the repertoire of behaviours that is the new 'How I am' - ready to go round the loop again!
+8. Integrate: To integrate the newly-embodied belief into the internal model that drives your 'How I am' in the world - ready to go round the loop again!

-Insights may emerge in one meeting or over several.
-Each embodied insight will take you a step further on the ongoing journey of developing your insight and expertise.
+Each newly embodied belief will take you a step further on the ongoing journey towards Mastery.

 *For my CaW article, see https://www.co-visor.com/post/not-who-i-am-but-how-i-am